 RIGHTS AND RESTRICTIONS

 If you would like to perform a piece (be it a monologue, full length play or anything in between), or would like to use a piece for educational purposes, please contact Tara for permission and/or royalty information.
 Please note, that whether you are performing a piece in front of a paying audience, for students, at a festival, or for free in your back yard, all of these are subject to a royalty.
-Of course, sometimes Tara waives royalties, but you still must seek permission first.
+Sometimes Tara waives royalties, but you still must seek permission first.

 Tara's monologues have been used worldwide, from talent shows in the Middle East, to language arts textbooks in South Africa, to computer animation in Scotland, to festivals, contests, and, of course, auditions throughout the United States and Canada.
 She is happy to share her monologues with actors and other interested parties.
 But again, you must contact Tara and ask for permission.